-It's during the evening hours when you can really enjoy your patio, deck, and yard, especially during the warmer months of the year.
-Work is done for the day, you may have grilled outside, and it's time to kick back and savor the company of family, friends, or loved ones.
+It's during the evening hours—especially during the warmer months of the year—when you can really enjoy your patio, deck, and yard.
+Work is done for the day, you may have grilled outside, and it's time to kick back and savor the company of family and friends.

-What about the extras--those little things that might coax you to stay outside and drink in the starry sky?
-A glass of wine or cocktail might help you unwind, and a fire pit is nice to gather around for conversation....
-Candles, lanterns, or soft lighting can create a relaxing atmosphere and allow guests to stay outdoors longer.
-But if you really want to tap into the senses, consider introducing wonderful, heavenly scents into your outdoor space.
-And not with candles or incense--we mean the real thing.
+But what about the extras, those little things that might coax you to stay outside and drink in the starry sky?
+A glass of wine or cocktail might help you unwind, and a fire pit is nice to gather around for conversation.
+Candles, lanterns, or soft lighting can create a relaxing atmosphere and allow guests to stay outdoors longer but if you really want to tap into the senses, consider introducing wonderful, heavenly scents into your outdoor space.
+And not just with candles or incense—you'll want to go for the real thing.

-Some plants, especially those that produce flowers, smell stronger at night.
-Planting these in beds and containers on or near patios, porches, and outdoor gathering places puts them up close and personal with you and your guests, where you can inhale the intoxicating aromas that can't be duplicated.
+Some plants, especially those that produce flowers, smell stronger and sweeter at night.
+Planting fragrant bloomers in beds and containers on patios, porches, and near outdoor spaces puts them up close and personal with you and your guests where you can inhale intoxicating aromas that can't be duplicated.